YG Entertainment: 2017–2019: Scandals, controversies, and artists' departure

 In May 2018, Psy left the company after eight years.
 Epik High member Tablo announced that his hip-hop group had terminated its contract with YG after six years of working together in October 2018.
 At the same time, HIGHGRND and it artist have been released from YG and Epik High.
 In November 2018, YG announced YG Treasure Box, a talent survival show to determine the line-up for their next boy group scheduled to debut in 2019.
 YG later announced that this event would produce two groups, Treasure and Magnum, both of whom would be active as Treasure 13.

-In 2019, the Burning Sun scandal involving Big Bang Seungri heated up and resulted in Seungri's decision to retire from the entertainment industry so that he could focus on the legal case that dragged his name, he officially announced his retirement on March 11, 2019.
+In 2019, the Burning Sun scandal involving Big Bang Seungri heated up, which resulted in Seungri's decision to retire from the entertainment industry on March 11, 2019.
+Seungri was then sentenced to 3 years in prison in August 2021, which was reduced to 18 months in January 2022.
 Comedian Yoo Byung-jae decided to leave YG before his contract ended, after this scandal further dragged the name of the agency.
-In early June 2019, B.I, the leader of iKON, was reported to have attempted to purchase LSD and marijuana illegally in 2016, he announced his apology to fans and declared his departure from iKON and YG Entertainment.
-YG Executive Producer, Yang Hyunsuk was also reported to have colluded with the police to cover up the B.I case, In addition, Yang is also accused of money laundering, illegal gambling, and preparing sexual services for potential investors.
+In early June 2019, B.I, the leader of iKon, was reported to have attempted to purchase LSD and marijuana illegally in 2016; he announced his apology to fans and declared his departure from iKon and YG Entertainment.
+Yang was also reported to have colluded with the police to cover up the B.I case.

+Yang is also accused of money laundering, illegal gambling, and preparing sexual services for potential investors.
 Due to this series of scandals and controversies, Yang Hyun Suk resigned from all his positions at the agency.
 Likewise, his younger brother, Yang Min Suk, relinquished his position as CEO of YG Entertainment as a form of accountability.
 This resignation was officially announced on June 14, 2019.
-Then CFO Hwang Bo-kyung was appointed as the new CEO of YG on June 20, 2019 In July 2019, rapper One announced that he had parted ways with YG and founded his own sole agency.
+CFO Hwang Bo-kyung was appointed as the new CEO of YG on June 20, 2019.

+In July 2019, rapper One announced that he had parted ways with YG and founded his own sole agency.
 Following 2NE1's disbandment in 2016, CL announced that she would not be renewing her contract with YG Entertainment in November 2019.
 At the end of December 2019, solo singer Lee Hi announced that YG was no longer her agency, not long after that she released a new album with AOMG.